1. Warren Hastings was the first ___________.

 Explanation: Burke led Hastings’ impeachment in Britain for corruption and misrule.

-67. Hastings’ dealings with Begums of Awadh involved:
+67. Hastings’ dealings with Begums of Awadh involved___________.

 A) Annexing Awadh